saienduri/vllm-docs/README.md

 ## Pull latest Docker

-You can pull the image with `docker pull ghcr.io/saienduri/vllm:20241004`
+You can pull the image with `docker pull rocm/vllm-dev:vllm-20241009-tuned`

 ### What is New

-   · GEMMs tuning charts
+   .
+Directly write out FP8 from decode PA kernel
+   .
+Hipgraph support  for context of 128k
+   .
+Increase custom PA support to 128K length
+   .
+LLAMA 3.2 (functional)
+   .
+Custom all reduce optimizations
+   · Decode GEMMs have been tuned for llama 3.1 models
+      .
+LLAMA 3.1 8B TP=1, Batch sizes 1 2 4 8 16 32 64 128 256
+      .
+LLAMA 3.1 70B TP=1,8, Batch sizes 1 2 4 8 16 32 64 128 256
+      .
+LLAMA 3.1 405B TP=8, Batch sizes 1 2 4 8 16 32 64 128 256

+Gemms are tuned using PyTorch's Tunable Ops  feature (https://github.com/pytorch/pytorch/blob/main/aten/src/ATen/cuda/tunable/README.md)
+The tuned gemms are automatically enabled in the docker image, and all stored gemm configs are kept in /app/tuned_gemm_csv in the same image

-## Reproducing benchmark results
+### Reproducing benchmark results

 ### Use pre-quantized models